• Home

 Christian skill is in the Head

 Mozart played piano with his hands, yet—as we all understand—his skill sprang from his head.
 Such elements as rhythm, harmony, coordination, or melodiousness didn’t originate from his hands.
 They were proceeding from his head and transmitted to his fingers through joints and bands.
-If the communication between his hands and his head would have been disrupted, Mozart could have played no concertos whatsoever.
+If the communication between his hands and his head had been disrupted, Mozart could have played no concertos whatsoever.
 The same is true of Vincent van Gogh or any other artist whose skill is derived from his head.

 What is true about our physical skill is also valid when transferred to the spiritual.
 Jesus rightly stated that without Him we can do nothing (John 15:5).
 And the apostle Paul attests that our sufficiency is of God (2 Cor.
 3:5).

 Granted that some evangelical activities, including preaching, can be carried on by atheists or lukewarm Christians, it is obvious that nothing can have spiritual value if it proceeds merely from human resources.
-All these so called “productivities” will turn into smoke the moment the last trumpet is heard.
+All these so-called “productivities” will turn into smoke the moment the last trumpet is heard.

-When we speak of Christian competence we refer to the ability Christ has to fulfill the divine purpose.
+When we speak of Christian competence, we refer to the ability Christ has to fulfill the divine purpose.
 And we, Christians, can partake of this adeptness through a unification with Him.
 To think Christian skillfulness comes through academic progress or ministerial training is to drift away from Christianity.
-It is a borrowing from the world which has already left its negative marks on our modern evangelical trends.
+It is a borrowing from the world that has already left its negative marks on our modern evangelical trends.

 The anointing comes from the head